 A new training levy applies to all 482, 186 ENS and 187 RSMS nominations lodged on or after 12 August 2018.
 So what is the training levy?
 How much will it cost and what are your options for a refund?
 The Skilled Australia Fund (SAF) is managed by the Department of Education and Training (DET).
 The purpose…

 What is the pathway from a 457 visa to permanent residency?
 If you either held, or were an applicant for a 457 visa (which was subsequently granted) on 18 April 2017, transitional arrangements apply when you lodge a 186 ENS visa via transition.
-Speak to our visa specialist and Migration Agent in Perth, Sydney, Melbourne or Brisbane to discuss your application.
-What are the benefits of…
+What are the benefits of the transitional arrangements?
+You only need to work for…

 Current 482 processing times advertised by the Department of Home Affairs Stream 75 per cent of applications processed 90 per cent of applications processed Short-term stream 50 days 67 days Medium-term stream 48 days 57 days Labour Agreement stream 32 days 54 days Sponsorship 48 days 53 days Nomination 49 days 54 days Last updated 22…